luckycdev/housing/README.md

 </details>
 &nbsp;&nbsp;&nbsp;&nbsp;9.
 The site should be running at the domain and your server should be working!

-* Note: you may have to run `sudo chmod 755 housing` (change the "housing" to the path to your housing directory) for nginx to make the website work (and then maybe `sudo systemctl restart nginx`
+* Note: you may have to run `sudo chmod -R 755 housing` (change the "housing" to the path of your housing directory) for nginx to make the website work (and then maybe `sudo systemctl reload nginx` and `sudo systemctl restart nginx`)

 ### Help can be found at https://discord.gg/nAEtSVbcKx